It’s Not Just Painful Periods

 Reviewed by: Michael Breen, MD, and Christina Salazar, MD

 Written by: Lauryn Feil

 Despite what you may have been told growing up, severely painful periods are not normal and can be a sign of a more serious problem.
 Endometriosis is a chronic inflammatory condition where endometrial-like tissue affects organs in the pelvic area, including the uterus, ovaries, fallopian tubes, bladder, intestines, and rectum as well as areas outside of the pelvis.
 The lesions trigger an inflammatory reaction that typically worsens with the menstrual cycle, resulting in chronic pain (pain that is present for more than 6 months), adhesions, and scar tissue buildup in the pelvic area.

 Approximately one in ten women, nearly 200 million worldwide, have endometriosis, but many go undiagnosed for sometimes up to ten or more years.
-UT Health Austin endometriosis experts in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, Christina Salazar, MD, and Michael Breen, MD, are here to tell you, no, your pain is real and, yes, you deserve answers and treatment.
+UT Health Austin endometriosis experts and fellowship-trained minimally invasive gynecologic surgeons Christina Salazar, MD, and Michael Breen, MD, who are also members of the Minimally Invasive Gynecologic Surgery care team within Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, are here to tell you, no, your pain is real and, yes, you deserve answers and treatment.

 What do we know about the cause of endometriosis?